AsiaMahmood/Ionic-3-Firebase-Authentication-app/README.md

 The goal is to know how to make ionic Auth app using firebase as a backend

 <h3>Features</h3> <br>
- -SignUp

- -Login

- -Reset Password

- -SignOut
+ 1.SignUp.
+ 2.Login.
+ 3.Reset Password.
+ 4.SignOut.

 ## Technology <br>
-1- ionic 3
+* ionic 3 and AngularFire2
-2- AngularFire2